-Industry insiders understand the conversation around skincare and beauty is changing, and those paying attention are already making adjustments on how they approach PR and Social programs.
-Consider how Neutrogena has kicked off the year with a fresh-face campaign featuring actress Kerry Washington, free from any photoshopping or touch-ups.
+Industry insiders understand the conversation around beauty is changing, and those paying attention are already making adjustments on how they approach beauty PR and social media strategies.
+Just this year, Neutrogena kicked off the year with a fresh-face campaign featuring actress Kerry Washington, free from any photoshopping or touch-ups.
 They’re following the footsteps of major cosmetic retailer CVS, who has committed to rid their beauty aisles of any touched up imagery, and now has their “no manipulation” standard being followed by the brands they sell.

 Take popular wellness influencer @ShutTheKaleUp, who’s content mostly focuses on food and fitness.
 But as her following grew, so did the type of content her audience was looking for.
-She regularly shares insights into her clean beauty routine, and how it encompasses her philosophies on clean eating and physical activity for overall wellness.
-Identifying influencers like this, whose personal values mimic that of the brand, offers further opportunities for relationships to grow – from product seeding, to partnerships, to more promotional content in front of the right audience.
+She regularly shares insights into her clean beauty routine, and how it affects her philosophies on clean eating and physical activity for overall wellness.
+Identifying influencers like this, whose personal values mimic that of the brand, offers further opportunities for relationships to grow – from product seeding to partnerships, to more promotional content in front of the right audience.

 Beauty Pages May Shrink, but Opportunities for Coverage are Great